Flow battery: Organic

-Compared to inorganic redox flow batteries, such as vanadium and Zn-Br_{2} batteries, organic redox flow batteries' advantage is the tunable redox properties of their active components.
+Compared to inorganic redox flow batteries, such as vanadium and Zn\sBr2 batteries, organic redox flow batteries' advantage is the tunable redox properties of their active components.
 As of 2021, organic RFB experienced low durability (i.e. calendar or cycle life, or both) and have not been demonstrated on a commercial scale.

 Organic redox flow batteries can be further classified into aqueous (AORFBs) and non-aqueous (NAORFBs).
 AORFBs use water as solvent for electrolyte materials while NAORFBs employ organic solvents.
 AORFBs and NAORFBs can be further divided into total and hybrid systems.
 The former use only organic electrode materials, while the latter use inorganic materials for either anode or cathode.
 In larger-scale energy storage, lower solvent cost and higher conductivity give AORFBs greater commercial potential, as well as offering the safety advantages of water-based electrolytes.
 NAORFBs instead provide a much larger voltage window and occupy less space.

 pH neutral AORFBs

 pH neutral AORFBs are operated at pH 7 conditions, typically using NaCl as a supporting electrolyte.
 At pH neutral conditions, organic and organometallic molecules are more stable than at corrosive acidic and alkaline conditions.
 For example, K4[Fe(CN)6], a common catholyte used in AORFBs, is not stable in alkaline solutions but is at pH neutral conditions.

 AORFBs used methyl viologen as an anolyte and 4-hydroxy-2,2,6,6-tetramethylpiperidin-1-oxyl as a catholyte at pH neutral conditions, plus NaCl and a low-cost anion exchange membrane.
 This MV/TEMPO system has the highest cell voltage, 1.25 V, and, possibly, lowest capital cost ($180/kWh) reported for AORFBs as of 2015.
 The aqueous liquid electrolytes were designed as a drop-in replacement without replacing infrastructure.
-A 600-milliwatt test battery was stable for 100 cycles with nearly 100 percent efficiency at current densities ranging from 20 to 100 mA/cm^{2}, with optimal performance rated at 40–50 mA, at which about 70% of the battery's original voltage was retained.
+A 600-milliwatt test battery was stable for 100 cycles with nearly 100 percent efficiency at current densities ranging from 20 to 100 mA/cm^{2}, with optimal performance rated at 40–50 mA, at which about 70 % of the battery's original voltage was retained.
 Neutral AORFBs can be more environmentally friendly than acid or alkaline alternatives, while showing electrochemical performance comparable to corrosive RFBs.
 The MV/TEMPO AORFB has an energy density of 8.4 Wh/L with the limitation on the TEMPO side.
-In 2019Viologen-based flow batteries using an ultralight sulfonate–viologen/ferrocyanide AORFB were reported to be stable for 1000 cycles at an energy density of 10 Wh/L, the most stable, energy-dense AORFB to that date.
+In 2019, Viologen-based flow batteries using an ultralight sulfonate–viologen/ferrocyanide AORFB were reported to be stable for 1000 cycles at an energy density of 10 Wh/L, the most stable, energy-dense AORFB to that date.